sudhakavya/mslearn-ai900/instructions/11-lab-Instructions.md

 ## Instructions

-1. Start Visual Studio Code (the program icon is pinned to the bottom taskbar).
+1. Start Visual Studio Code.

 2. You will notice mslearn -> ai900 folder open in the visual studio code, Please **ignore** it.